mkay/MODX-Placeholders/README.md

 ___

 ### Generate your own: (OSX / Linux)
-you can add you own placeholders by simply adding them to *"/src/placeholder_list.txt"* and running create.sh.
+You can add you own placeholders by simply adding them to *"/src/placeholder_list.txt"*.

-This will generate a new set of snippets in *MODX Placeholders*.
+Run``create.sh`` in *"/src"* and the script will generate a new set of snippets.